UoB-COMSM0166/2025-group-9/README.md

 </div>
 <br><br>

-To ensure that colour blind players are offered the same experience while playing as those who aren’t colour blind, all of the images are out through a colour filter and called upon in the `ImagePreloader.js` class.
+To ensure that colour blind players are offered the same experience while playing as those who aren’t colour blind, all of the images are processed through a colour filter and called upon in the `ImagePreloader.js` class.
 Depending on the accommodation a player chooses, images with the suffix `RBP` will be called for Protanopia and `GBD` for Deuteranopia.
 When `preloadImages` is called, it takes the root image name and combines it with the respective suffix.
 Then all relevant images are loaded into `setImgs`.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/6e8b1313-2979-41c5-9aba-fb90a54fcc4a" alt="chem-questionRBP" width="500"/>